 For the finest pieces, weavers use complex pickup techniques that sometimes involve wrapping the weft around the warp in specific patterns.
 This is called trima, and often looks like a chained embroidery technique.
 Because a finely detailed kira (right) can take almost a year to weave, a very intricate piece can cost several thousand dollars.
 Belts are stunning too, and quite affordable.
 As we visit the weaving centers, we’ll appreciate the huge variety of designs and color combinations, and perhaps find some textiles to buy!

 TOUR COST: $5620

 Single Supplement: $850

-Includes day tour of New Delhi with Textile Museum, visa for Bhutan (see below), 17 nights in comfortable hotels in double/twin rooms with private bath, all meals (often buffets in our hotels) except one lunch, all soft drinks and bottled water with meals, airport transfers for all flights, city tour in Calcutta, three flights from Calcutta (Kolkata) to Guwahati; Jakar to Paro and Paro back to Kolkata; English-speaking Bhutanese licensed guide during the trip, all in-country ground travel by private van with professional driver, tips for guide and driver, horseback transport to Tiger’s Nest Monastery tea house, entrance to all museums and sites on the itinerary, and an 8″ x 11″ photo book documenting your trip.
+Includes day tour of New Delhi with Textile Museum, visa for Bhutan (see below), 17 nights in comfortable hotels in double/twin rooms with private bath, all meals (often buffets in our hotels) except one lunch, all soft drinks and bottled water with meals, airport transfers for all flights, city tour of New Delhi, two flights from Delhi to Paro and Paro to Delhi OR Kolkata; English-speaking Bhutanese licensed guide during the trip, all in-country ground travel by private van with professional driver, tips for guide and driver, horseback transport to Tiger’s Nest Monastery tea house, entrance to all museums and sites on the itinerary, and an 8″ x 11″ photo book documenting your trip.

 Not included: International airfare, alcoholic beverages, personal items such as laundry charges and any between-meal snacks or drinks.
 A generous tip per person for the guide and the van driver has already been added to the trip cost, so you don’t have to worry about tipping.

 IMPORTANT!
 Travel Plans